What Is Turnover & Difference between Turnover & Profit in Business

 Why Knowing The Turnover Matters

-By knowing theTurnover, you can compare it to profits and make informed decisions about how to run a business more efficiently.
+Knowing Turnover allows you to compare it to profits and make informed decisions about running a business more efficiently.

-For example, if the Turnover is high, but the gross profit is low,you can try to renegotiate with your existing supplier to reduce the costs or look for another supplier or increase the selling price.
+For example, if the Turnover is high, but the gross profit is low, you can try to renegotiate with your existing supplier to reduce the costs, look for another supplier or increase the selling price.

-If net profit is low relative to Turnover, you should look again at your admin costs and whether your tax arrangements are in order.
+If net profit is low relative to Turnover, you should review your administrative costs and tax arrangements.

 Are you claiming all the business allowances you’re entitled to?